Preparing for adventure

 a.
 How to dress?

 We recommend you to wear trekking clothes in which you feel comfortable: avoid jeans, prefer light and flexible fabrics which dry fast.
 Ideally, your shoes are thick, ankle boots and waterproof.
 Clothes must be dark-coloured so as not to attract the animals' attention.
+It is also better to cover totally your legs and arms, for two main reasons: - limit infestations by insects (ants) and ticks. - avoid scratches caused by the vegetation and especially the famous razor leaves. |

 b.
 What should you take for a forest hike?